rackerlabs/docs-dxp-handbook/docs/pre-go-live/development-best-practices.rst

 **Code reviews**: Automated tests are an essential part of software development, but collaboration between developers remains an important activity that should be encouraged.
-Working with colleagues and mentors via code reviews not only decreases defect rates for a low investment, but also provides valuable team building, employee growth and camaraderie.
+Working with colleagues and mentors via code reviews not only decreases defect rates for a low investment but also provides valuable team building, employee growth, and camaraderie.

 Release and deployment